IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-UCC-Guide.md

 ## Azure Virtual Desktop (AVD) on IGEL OS 11

-There is a good feature included in the AVD registry I recommend using:
+There is a good feature included in the AVD registry:

 ![image091](Images/HOWTO-UCC-Guide-091.png)